▷ The world of Pets: Dogs, cats, birds, reptiles, amphibians

 The Japanese Chin is always alert, He is intelligent and independent, and it uses its feet to wash and dry your face.
 Other feline features are your preferences for the rest in elevated surfaces, as the backups of the sofa and chairs.
 He has a spectacular ability to walk across a tea table without knocking over any objects., If that doesn't make it a cat total!!!

 These dogs were bred and trained for the purpose of loving his people.
-Although it is usually a quiet dog, He also known for the amount of mischief that make, Welcome to all, as the call “Spin Chin”, they go around quickly in a circle as if they were dancing but resting only on their hind legs, While with their Forelegs dejan them interwoven and shaking them up top down at full speed, they are very funny.
+Although it is usually a quiet dog, He also known for the amount of mischief that make, Welcome to all, like the so-called "Spin Chin", they go around quickly in a circle as if they were dancing but resting only on their hind legs, While with their Forelegs dejan them interwoven and shaking them up top down at full speed, they are very funny.

 The Japanese Spaniel is an excellent companion dog., It is affectionate and loyal to his owner and, normally, happy to see other people, though some mistrust strangers.
 It is a dog who prefers the family environment, but they adapt very well in new situations and are often used as therapy dogs due to this trait and their love of people..
 Socialization at an early age contributes to his temperament of develop optimally, is an emotionally balanced dog, by nature, but it is important to contribute.